EpiLink/EpiLink/docs/Rulebooks.md

 }
 ```

-> *Note:* The helper functions are very limited at the moment.
+?> The helper functions are very limited at the moment.
 You can use your own functions, or manually create Ktor clients, but this is not recommended.
-Instead, if you want to do something the current helper functions can't do, please open an issue so that we can add it to EpiLink!
+Instead, if you want to do something the current helper functions can't do, please [open an issue](https://github.com/EpiLink/EpiLink/issues) so that we can add it to EpiLink!

 ### Rule caching

 Rules can do things that take a lot of time: contacting an API on the web, computing a prime number...
 In short: calling every rule every single time we want to use them costs us a lot of time and bandwidth.
-Fortunately, there is a way to declare rules that, if they were previously called, will remember the output and give the previous output directly.
+Fortunately, there is a way to declare rules that, if they were called recently, will remember the output and give the remembered output directly.

 This is called "rule caching".